Agohige-Tech/Agohige-Tech/README.md

 Currently a Backend Software Engineer for Merkle, Inc. I am intrinsically motivated by mastery, to utilize that knowledge in order to make a positive impact in developer and veteran lives through technology.

-See [my website](https://cporter.netlify.app) for more information!
+New portfolio coming soon.
+Will be built using Javascript, Next.js, Tailwind CSS, and Sanity.io.
+Till then, see [my website](https://cporter.netlify.app) for more information!

 <h1 align="center">Projects</h1>
 <table bordercolor="#66b2b2">